joeytakeda/misc/table.md

                                                 Seamus Heaney</name>

 ```
+:

-*  **Note***  The value must point directly to one or more XML elements or other resources by means of one or more URIs, separated by whitespace.
+*  **Note**: The value must point directly to one or more XML elements or other resources by means of one or more URIs, separated by whitespace.
 If more than one is supplied the implication is that the name identifies several distinct entities.